pavlepredic/mailer/README.md

 # Extending

-HelloFresh Mailer can be easily extended by creating new implementation of the appropriate interfaces.
+Mailer can be easily extended by creating new implementation of the appropriate interfaces.
 To implement a different mail sender, simply implement `MailerInterface`.
 To implement a different message queue, simply implement `EventProducerInterface` and `EventConsumerInterface`.